 Going back as far as Wendell Milliman, the firm’s principals have often served in leadership roles with actuarial organizations, such as the Society of Actuaries, the Casualty Actuarial Society and the American Academy of Actuaries.
 In 2013 Dermot Corry accepted the role as President of the Society of Actuaries in Ireland.
 We have been leaders in enterprise computing since the 1960s, and that leadership continues today as we provide clients with cloud-based solutions for their business problems.
 While the firm’s roots are actuarial, Milliman now services many other markets and continues to contribute innovations in risk management, predictive analytics and healthcare efficiency.

-Today, thanks to the vision of our founders and innovations by succeeding generations of principals, Milliman remains a driving force in the industry we helped define more than sixty years ago.
+Today, thanks to the vision of our founders and innovations by succeeding generations of principals, Milliman remains a driving force in the industry we helped define more than seventy years ago.